Recommended Vietnam Itinerary 7 Days for First-time Travelers

 - Deep-fried elephant-ear fish is a classic delicacy in the Mekong River area.
 You can contact your travel consultant for booking a local restaurant to be served this dish at lunch.

 It is the final day of your 7 days in Vietnam, so you may relax at the hotel or go shopping for souvenirs on this day.
 So, take your time to wander around before the check-out.
-The trip will be complete when you arrive at Tan Son Nhat International Airport.

 - Best for: Active travelers, Adventurers, and Outdoorsy